Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Louisiana

 Citation: Children's Code Art.
 610(G); Rev. Stat. § 40:1086.11

-If there are symptoms of withdrawal in the newborn or other observable and harmful effects in his or her physical appearance or functioning that a physician has cause to believe are due to the chronic or severe use of alcohol by the mother during pregnancy or are the effects of fetal alcohol spectrum disorder, the physician shall issue a report in accordance with this article.
+If there are symptoms of withdrawal in the newborn or other observable and harmful effects in their physical appearance or functioning that a physician has cause to believe are due to the chronic or severe use of alcohol by the mother during pregnancy or are the effects of fetal alcohol spectrum disorder, the physician shall issue a report in accordance with this article.

 A health-care provider shall be authorized to share any protected health information with the department for the purpose of complying with the notification requirement of this subpart.